lamp-luwak/lamp-luwak/docs/getting-started.md

   );
 };
 ```
 [[I need make It in the sandboxcode]].
-We use Heroes service as usually immutable store with `add` method who same reducer only modify immutable store.
+We use Heroes service as usually immutable store with `add` method who same reducer only modify immutable data.